alexdeane1/HNKSolicitors/README.md

 I did not finish the "Why Choose us Section.
 I did not make the image as responsive as I wanted to.

-i did not finish the hero section.
+I did not finish the hero section.
 The image was not responsive

 The navigation is responsive, but i was not able to finish it so the hamburger menu is animated, but does not work

+## Changes after submission

+I changed the website to make it responsive throughout the whole website.
+This includes the accordian, and the why choose us section

+I finished the navigation, so that it now works